bjoern-hempel/php-latex-2-png/README.md

 ### 3.2 Command Line

-If you need the pictures directly in the command line:
+If you need the pictures directly within the command line:

 TODO..